 ArcWest’s Oweegee Dome and Todd Creek copper-gold projects adjoin Newcrest’s recently acquired Brucejack mining property.
 Todd Creek and Oweegee Dome contain some of the largest underexplored copper-gold systems in British Columbia.

 New exposure, improved access and new geological understanding has resulted in exciting discoveries each field season; what will ArcWest discover this year?

 Glacial melt continues to expose unexplored ground every summer.
 At ArcWest’s Todd Creek project, some glaciers have retreated over two kilometers since Noranda explored the area in the late 1980’s.
 High and mid-elevations are emerging from beneath ice sheets and have exposed new copper-gold mineralized zones which have never been mapped or sampled.
-Yellow Bowl is one of ArcWest’s most prospective areas at the Todd Creek Project and was not accessible to previous explorers due to snow and ice.
-The result: one of the largest copper-gold mineralized zones in the Golden Triangle remains completely untested by drilling.
+The result: one of the largest copper-gold mineralized zones in the Golden Triangle is highly unexplored.
 This presents ArcWest with one of the most exciting exploration opportunities in North America.

 Gold prices, at historic lows when the Eskay Creek and Snip properties closed, have since risen.

 Despite their productivity and the high quality of the geology, past mining projects in the Golden Triangle have found themselves undercut in past decades by low gold prices.
 Combined with the high costs of exploiting resources in the region’s remote and difficult landscape, projects like Eskay Creek often struggled to remain profitable.

 Today, higher gold prices and the reduced costs of operating in the Golden Triangle are making projects in the area an attractive proposition for explorers and producers.